vihankarnik/crypto-matrix/README.md

-# crypto-matrix – Decentralized Blockchain-Based Supply Chain Tracker
+# CryptoMatrix – Decentralized Blockchain-Based Supply Chain Tracker

 **CryptoMatrix** is a decentralized blockchain-based web application developed using **C++**, **Python**, **Streamlit**, **FastAPI** and **Pybind11**.
 It demonstrates how blockchain can be applied to supply chain management for secure, immutable, and transparent asset tracking across multiple stakeholders.
 The app supports asset creation, transfers, and blockchain visualization, all powered by a lightweight proof-of-work blockchain core written in C++.

----

-## 📑 Table of Contents
+## Table of Contents

 - [Features](#features)
 - [Technologies](#technologies)